Dragonmystic707/exalted-reincarnated/docs/Dragonblooded/Martial_Arts.md

 damage dealt to them by up to (Essence), at a cost of 2m per health.

-This damage is redistributed into the ground below the stylist, cracking, tearing, and rippling through the earth or flooring, potentially shattering and breaking the ground.
+This damage is redistributed into the ground below the stylist, cracking, tearing, and rippling through the earth or flooring—potentially shattering it.

 ### Lesser Technique 3